zmrdko/linuxcnc-ethercat/documentation/pdos-and-syncs.md

 ```

 There are a *lot* of drivers like this in the LCEC tree.
 This isn't
-actually needed for most devices, and just makes the driver larger and
+actually needed for many devices, and just makes the driver larger and
 more complicated.

-The point (as I understand it) of setting up `sync_info` is that it
+The point of setting `sync_info` is that it changes the device's
-changes the device's built-in PDO map, changing which entries are
+built-in PDO map, changing which entries are available to be synced
-available to be synced automatically to the master.
-However, devices
+automatically to the master.
+Most devices have a default PDO setup,
-have a default PDO setup, and for basic devices it almost always
+and for basic devices it almost always contains all of the objects
-contains all of the objects that we care about.
-For any given device,
+that we care about.
+In these cases, there's no point in manually
+setting PDOs.
+It just complicates the driver for no real gain.

-you can check its default PDO mappings via `ethercat pdos`, but you
+For any given device, you can check its default PDO mappings via
-may need to power-cycle the device to see what the defaults were
+`ethercat pdos`, but you may need to power-cycle the device to see
-before we overwrote them.
+what the defaults were before we overwrote them.
 Or you can look at
 [http://linuxcnc-ethercat.github.io/esi-data/devices/](http://linuxcnc-ethercat.github.io/esi-data/devices/),
 which has the default maps for nearly all devices that we support.

-If one of the existing PDOs covers everything that you need without
+If the default PDOs cover everything that you need without too much
-too much extra data, then you probably don't want to bother with
+extra data, then you probably don't want to bother with creating
-creating syncs.
-If you're modifying an existing driver, try
+syncs.
+If you're modifying an existing driver, try commenting out the
-commenting out the `sync_info=...` line, power-cycle your Ethercat
+`sync_info=...` line, power-cycle your Ethercat devices, and see if it
-devices, and see if it still works.
+still works.

 Failure is pretty obvious -- LCEC will fail at startup with an error
 about being unable to map a PDO entry.